dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 In MVC apps, exception filters can be configured globally or on a per-controller or per-action basis.
 In Razor Pages apps, they can be configured globally or per page model.
 These filters handle any unhandled exception that occurs during the execution of a controller action or another filter.
 For more information, see <xref:mvc/controllers/filters#exception-filters>.

-Exception filters are useful for trapping exceptions that occur within MVC actions, but they're not as flexible as the built in [exception handling middleware](https://github.com/dotnet/aspnetcore/blob/master/src/Middleware/Diagnostics/src/ExceptionHandler/ExceptionHandlerMiddleware.cs) `UseExceptionHandler`.
+Exception filters are useful for trapping exceptions that occur within MVC actions, but they're not as flexible as the built-in [exception handling middleware](https://github.com/dotnet/aspnetcore/blob/master/src/Middleware/Diagnostics/src/ExceptionHandler/ExceptionHandlerMiddleware.cs) `UseExceptionHandler`.
 We recommend using `UseExceptionHandler`.
 Use filters only where you need to perform error handling differently based on which MVC action is chosen.

 [!code-csharp[](error-handling/samples/5.x/ErrorHandlingSample/Startup.cs?name=snippet&highlight=9)]